-The day after our canyoneering adventure, we dragged ourselves back to the city but decided to drop by Siboanga first to witness and pray in the miraculous castle-like Simala Church.
+The day after our canyoneering adventure, we dragged ourselves back to Cebu City but decided to drop by Siboanga first to witness and pray in the miraculous castle-like Simala Church.
 I’m may not be a Catholic (I’m a born again) but I don’t have any issues praying inside a Catholic church.
-I even admire how intricate their churches are made, especially when I laid eyes on Simala church.
+I even admire how intricate their churches are made, especially when I laid eyes on the Simala church.

 HOW TO GET THERE: